freyta/WWE-Network-Downloader/README.md

 ### Prerequisites

 You must have at least version 4.2 ffmpeg installed and in your PATH.

+Using pip3 install the required modules:

+`pip3 install --user -r requirements.txt`

 ### Usage instructions